ClouDevops101/R_isPrimes_Function/README.md

 # R_isPrimes_Function
-Function that detect primes Number, Fibonacci and such staff
+Function that detectis primes Number, Fibonacci and such staff
 ````R
     isPrimes <- function(n) {
       if ( (n %% 3) == 0 || (n %% 5) == 0  || (n %% 7) == 0 ) {